Congressional District # 13

 In January and February 2011, EPA collected indoor-air air samples to determine which residences would require vapor mitigation systems be installed in their basements.
 From April through June 2011, EPA collected tap water samples to determine which residences should be connected to the public water supply.
 EPA then finalized the designs for the public water connection and vapor intrustion mitigation systems.
 EPA also determined the best treatment method to address the shallow groundwater and soils near the former dry cleaners.

 A passive ground water collection system had been installed to collect ground water leaving the eastern side of the dry cleaner facility and water treatment systems were installed in homes with contaminated wells during the mid-1990s.
 Ohio EPA had been maintaining the water treatment systems since their installation until October 2012 when EPA completed the connection of those homes to the public water supply.
 EPA also connected an additional 17 homes to the public water supply (a total of 23 homes), abandoned all 23 private drinking water wells, and performed road, right-of-way, and yard restoration to bring the site back to its original condition as the first part of the cleanup action.

 EPA began additional investigative work in the deep groundwater aquifer in April 2011.
-EPA installed new intermediate and deep monitoring wells in February-May 2012, and will collect quarterly samples until July 2014.
+EPA installed new intermediate and deep monitoring wells in February-May 2012, and will collect quarterly samples until January 2015.
 EPA will then use that data to evaluate site conditions with respect to contamination in the intermediate and deep groundwater aquifers.
-EPA plans to issue a ROD that selects a cleanup approach for the intermediate and deep groundwater aquifers in 2015.
+EPA plans to issue a proposed cleanup plan for public comment in mid-2015 and then a ROD to select a cleanup approach for the intermediate and deep groundwater aquifers in August 2015.

 EPA held a public meeting on its proposed cleanup plan on July 22, 2009, and received numerous comments on the Proposed Plan.